 a.
 We postpone stuff that is boring, too easy, too hard… We also delay actions on projects most important to us.
 We feel conveniently scattered around:

 - the work that would take us to a higher position

 - the most impactful, creative work

 - the work that would give us financial freedom

 - the work that would bring us most clarity about who we are.

 - the actions that would make us truly free and fulfilled.

 b.
 Several months ago I was also all over the place.
 Now I have a near laser focus… no, not everywhere, just at work.
 So I need to tell you: if you suffer from having your mind all over the place – which is frustrating as hell – there is hope.
 It can be fixed!

 Was I off meds?
 No, never taken any.
 So what helped?

 - I felt a POWERFUL EMOTION.
-I got pissed off [ by looking at the physical and electronic piles of files with ideas and projects + how little gets done ] Anger is a creative force and so is taking ownership.
+I got pissed off. (or maybe… powerfully inspired?) [ by looking at the physical and electronic piles of files with ideas and projects and how little actually gets done ] Anger is a creative force and so is taking ownership.